Samya-S/jeechallenger-v1.1/README.md

 # jeechallenger v2

-This project includes `php` and has a [raw html version (only html, css and js)](https://github.com/Samya-S/jeechallenger-v3)
+This project includes `PHP` and has a [raw html version (only html, css and js)](https://github.com/Samya-S/jeechallenger-v3).

-This repo is currently archived.
+### This repo is currently archived.
 Visit the main repository of JEE Challenger for all details: https://github.com/Samya-S/jeechallenger